juju4/incident-response-docs/docs/before/pgp_key.md

 Who has private key and passphrase?
 It will depend on your organization.
 In some case, it would be the whole team, in others, just part of it.

+It's highly recommended to use a password manager with a team vault feature.

 ## Creation

-If possible, use an offline system and or a livecd like Tails.
+If possible, use an offline system and/or a livecd like Tails.
 Ensure that ~/.gnupg/gpg.conf is configured appropriately and RNG-tools or similar is installed to have enough entropy.

 Create master key for certifying and authenticate, subkeys for signing and encryption.